 Source Passive Candidates Using Existing Candidate Database

-For most companies their existing recruiting database is almost dead.
+For most companies, their existing recruiting database is almost dead.
 They don’t use it as effectively as they could.
-Company’s existing candidate database is a great source for passive candidates.
+The company’s existing candidate database is a great source for passive candidates.

-If you are using modern applicant tracking system, ATS, then it could help you find most relevant candidates for the positions you are working on.
-Also, if you have built talent pipeline, you could use those to quickly reach out to candidates.
-Also, if you have maintained history about these candidates such as notes from previous conversations, their preferences in terms of job opportunities or their interview feedbacks, it would help you in reaching right candidates.
+If you are using online recruitment software or an applicant tracking system, ATS, then it could help you find the most relevant candidates for the positions you are working on.
+Also, if you have built a talent pipeline, you could use those to quickly reach out to candidates.
+Also, if you have maintained history about these candidates such as notes from previous conversations, their preferences in terms of job opportunities or their interview feedbacks, it would help you in reaching the right candidates.

 How To Recruit Passive Candidate

-After you know you have identified suitable passive candidates and engaged them over emails, calls or in personal meetings, you should be able to figure out who is actually pursuing a new opportunity.
-Candidates who are interested in the new job opportunity would reply to your email or ask right questions over the call.
+After you know you have identified suitable passive candidates and engaged them over emails, calls or in-person meetings, you should be able to figure out who is actually pursuing a new opportunity.
+Candidates who are interested in the new job opportunity would reply to your email or ask the right questions over the call.

-With passive candidates you need to be more prepared.
+With passive candidates, you need to be more prepared.
 Find out about their social quotient using their social media profiles.
 Find if they have recently posted about any new certification they did or if they shared any recent achievement in their professional life.
-Share more insight about your company.
-For example, tell them how your company support flexible work hours or support their employees with day care facility.
-Share how your organization supports their employees in further studies.
-Basically you need to show how your organization is different than others.
+Share more insight into your company.
+For example, tell them how your company supports flexible work hours or support their employees with a daycare facility.
+Share how your organization supports its employees in further studies.
+Basically, you need to show how your organization is different than others.

 Most importantly, find out what they found interesting about the job opportunity.
 Why they want to consider it.
 Remember, passive candidates are satisfied with their current jobs.
 You need to hit sweet pot with what they are looking for.

 Recruiting passive candidates may sound like a lot of work but it pays off really well.
-You should take support of recruiting technologies like recruiting software or ATS, candidate sourcing automation, email campaign automation to save on time.
-You need to invest time into building relationships.
-Candidates often come back to you when they are open for new opportunities.
+You should take the support of recruiting technologies like recruiting software or ATS, candidate sourcing automation, email campaign automation to save on time.
+You need to invest time in building relationships.
+Candidates often come back to you when they are open to new opportunities.